nicnocquee/delightfuldev-website/_posts/2016-05-06-protonnote.markdown

 ---
 layout: post
 title:  "ProtonNote for Mac"
-subtitle: "A Notebook for developers powered by Gist."
+subtitle: "A Notebook for developers.
+Gist powered."
 description: "A powerful and beautiful Gist client.
 Perfect notebook for developers."
 date:   2016-05-04 12:32:24
 categories: mac